 #4 Banks Start to “Look up to” Fintechs

-When we are looking at the digital banking trends through the years, the evolution of Fintech design is self-evident.
+When we are looking at the Fintech UX trends through the years, the evolution of Fintech UX design is self-evident.

 What differentiates successful Fintech companies from traditional banks?
 It is the attitude toward their customers and businesses.
 The main aim is to help the customer, not to achieve profit in any way possible.
 It requires completely different business priorities that are built around the user.

 There is a huge difference between the Marketing Age, as we call it, the one before the digital transformation was in full speed, and the Digital Age or, as we call it, the Experience Age.

 For some of us, it is really difficult to jump over it, but there is no other way to achieve future success.
-To fit into the new conditions, it's not enough to implement latest banking technology trends in 2020, a business must integrate user-centricity at the level of mindset and culture.
+To fit into the new conditions, it's not enough to implement latest digital banking technology trends, a business must integrate user-centricity at the level of mindset and culture.

 To bypass the limitations set by legacy, more and more banks are collaborating with Fintechs, using the possibilities of open banking initiatives and integrating their solutions into the banking inner ecosystems.
 This way, Fintech design becomes the fresh blood of the banking industry that paves the way to much-needed digital banking transformation in 2020.

 #5 Vaccinate Your Team with User-Centricity

-UX, CX, and Design Thinking are in great demand by financial institutions because these are the key methodologies to create demanded digital products according to recent trends in digital banking of 2020.
+UX, CX, and Design Thinking are in great demand by financial institutions because these are the key methodologies to create demanded digital products according to recent trends in digital banking.
 Unfortunately, it's not enough to simply hire UX designers to ensure digital success in the highly competitive digital environment.